mangh/Metrology/Docs/UserGuide.md

 ```C++
 auto area = X * Y;  // error: invalid operands to binary expression ('Yard' (aka '_Yard<double>') and ard')
 ```
-until the product `X * Y` (multiplying Yards) is defined in the `definitions.txt` file, as below (for example):
+until the product `X * Y` (multiplication of Yards), is defined in the `definitions.txt` file, for example like this:

 ```JS
 unit SquareYard "sq yd" = Yard * Yard;
 ```
-Only such a definition makes both the product and its result (in another unit) acceptable in the source code.
+Only such a definition makes both the product and its result (in another unit) acceptable.

 ### Expressions with multiple units

-👉 The last example reveals a basic rule: expressions with multiple units (or more precisely: expressions that use _quantities in DIFFERENT UNITS_) can be used only if they have been previously defined in the `definitions.txt` file.
+👉 The last example reveals a basic principle: an expression with multiple units (or more precisely: an expressions composed of _quantities in DIFFERENT UNITS_) can be used only if it has been previously defined in the `definitions.txt` file.

 The following C# and C++ excerpts compile because `Meter_Sec` has been previously defined as the quotient of `Meter` by `Second`: